 Canning Salsa

-Two mason jars filled with canning salsa on a wooden cutting board surrounded by fresh ingredients.
+Two mason jars filled with salsa sit on a wooden cutting board

-• Tomatoes: Obviously!
-Traditionally, Roma or paste tomatoes are your best bet because of their low amount of seeds and thick flesh, but we have a different philosophy—the best tomatoes to use for canning salsa are the tomatoes you have!
-I’ve mixed cherry tomatoes, Romas, heirlooms, and beefsteaks into salsa with great results.
+• Tomatoes: Traditionally, Roma or paste tomatoes are your best bet because of their low amount of seeds and thick flesh, but I have a different philosophy-the best tomatoes to use for canning salsa are the tomatoes you have!

 • Green Bell Peppers: These beauties add flavor without any heat.